NIR456/Angular-Questions/README.md

 ## Services
   - A service in Angular is a class that provides a specific functionality to be used across different components.
 Services are usually decorated with the @Injectable decorator, which allows them to be injected into other classes using Angular’s Dependency Injection (DI) system.
+## Scope in Angular
+ - In AngularJS (Angular 1.x), the $scope object was used to link the view (HTML) and the controller.
+It allowed for two-way data binding, meaning changes in the scope were reflected in the view and vice versa.